You’ve found a house that fits your budget and wish list, and now it’s time to make an offer.

-While the process of finding your dream home can be exciting, it’s crucial not to rush into closing the deal without thoroughly understanding the property’s condition.
+While finding your dream home can be exciting, it’s best not to rush into closing the deal without thoroughly understanding the property’s condition.
 One of the smartest moves you can make as a homebuyer is to make your offer contingent on a professional home inspection.
-We’ll explore five important reasons why a home inspection is a crucial step in the home-buying process.
-But first, what is a contingent offer?
+So, what does that mean?

 What Does it Mean to Make Your Offer Contingent?